rolandfung/file-browser/README.md

 ## Setup

 - This code developed using Node.js v24.
 If installed dependencies seem to be having issues with the node environment, please install `nvm` (see below) and run `nvm use` to switch to the correct Node version.
-- Follow the rest of the instructions in the original README below to install dependencies and run the project.
-- Update OPEN_WEATHER_API_KEY in `.env` file with your own API key to use the weather download feature
+- Create and update `.env` file in the root directory according to .env.example.
+You'll need and OpenWeather API key to use the weather download functionality.

 ## Notes

+- Run `yarn install` to install dependencies
+- Run `yarn run build` to build the project
+- Run `yarn run start` to start the project
+- Run `yarn run build-hot-reload` in if you want to make live edits
-- Use `yarn playwright test` to run the automated tests.
-This will be in the place of traditional unit tests run with `yarn test` from the starter repo
+- Use `yarn run playwright` to run the automated tests
-- Use ` yarn playwright test --ui` to run the interactive test runner, which can be useful for stakeholder review
+- Use `yarn run playwright:ui` to start the interactive test runner

 ## Testing strategy